vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2026-0006/README.md

 ## Note on Product Naming

-VMware Cloud Foundation 9.0 and VMware vSphere Foundation 9.0 change the name of the hypervisor from VMware ESXi to VMware ESX.
+VMware Cloud Foundation 9.0 and VMware vSphere Foundation 9.0 and later change the name of the hypervisor from VMware ESXi to VMware ESX.
 Moving forward, the terms "ESX" and "ESXi" may be used interchangeably to refer to current, supported hypervisor versions.
 Patch and build identifiers still carry the ESXi prefix.

 ## Questions & Answers